Fairies of the Stream: valse brillante Back

 |

-Halstead recording is available at http://www.tradebit.com/filedetail.php/4904172-fairies-of-the-stream-by-ketelbey-mp3
+available at http://www.tradebit.com/filedetail.php/4904172-fairies-of-the-stream-by-ketelbey-mp3

-The Staab recording can be
+The Sear recording can be

-seen at http://www.youtube.com/watch?gl=UG&feature=relmfu&hl=en-GB&v=d25jFmh_GPE
+seen at https://www.youtube.com/watch?v=O6q34euVXys

 Fairy Butterfly